With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Learn MoreCrittenton Childrens Center is a mental health treatment center in Kansas City, Missouri, located at 10918 Elm Avenue, part of the 64134 zip code.
-Crittenton Childrens Center provides hospital inpatient treatment, residential treatment and outpatient treatment.
-Crittenton Childrens Center also offers couples/family therapy, behavior modification and dialectical behavior therapy to young adults and children / adolescents.
-Crittenton Childrens Center supports children/adolescents with serious emotional disturbance, military families and people with PTSD.
-Crittenton Childrens Center also provides court-ordered outpatient treatment, family psychoeducation and diet and exercise counseling.
+Crittenton Childrens Center provides residential treatment, outpatient treatment and hospital inpatient treatment.
+Crittenton Childrens Center also offers activity therapy, group therapy and individual psychotherapy to young adults and children / adolescents.
+Crittenton Childrens Center supports people with PTSD, military families and people with trauma.
+Crittenton Childrens Center also provides family psychoeducation, therapeutic foster care and diet and exercise counseling.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.